SSWConsulting/SSW.Rules.Content/rules/do-you-use-indentation-for-readability/rule.md

 ### Hi Adam,

-     &gt; 1.
-Please change from X to Y
+1. Please change from X to Y

-Done - [add a link to the page or a screenshot];
+Done - \[add a link to the page or a screenshot];

-     &gt; 2.
-The program flow logic worries me a bit Sorry, this wasn't a final decision - I just put it there for testing purposes
+2. The program flow logic worries me a bit

+Sorry, this wasn't a final decision - I just put it there for testing purposes

 :::